sondy91/vestramaximus/spec.md

     - As a user, I want to set up budgets with different spending categories (e.g., Groceries, Utilities, Entertainment) for a defined period (e.g., monthly), allocating a specific amount to each.
     - As a user, I want to see at a glance how much of my budget I have spent in each category and how much is remaining, ideally with a visual indicator like a progress bar, to help me stay within my spending limits.
     - As a user, I want to receive alerts or notifications when my spending in a specific budget category is nearing or has exceeded the allocated amount, to help me enforce budget discipline in real-time.
-    - As a user, I want to be able to roll over unspent amounts from a budget category to the next budget period (default of a month).
+    - As a user, I want to be able to roll over positive unspent amounts from a budget category to the next budget period (default of a month).
     - As a user, I want to set up budgets in a step-by-step process that is easy to create a budget for a time period, add categories, and transactions to a category.
-    - As a user, I want to set a planned allocation amount and received allocation amount for a budget category item.
-A transaction is tied to the received allocation amount of a budget category item.
+    - As a user, I want to set a planned allocation amount for a budget category item.

 3. Dashboard & Reporting